Revolutionary Communist Youth Brigade: Activities

-During its existence, the most famous member of the RCYB was Gregory Lee "Joey" Johnson.
-During the 1984 Republican National Convention in Dallas, Texas, he burned the United States flag to protest the policies of the Reagan administration.
+During its existence, perhaps the most famous member of the RCYB was Gregory Lee Johnson, who during the 1984 Republican National Convention in Dallas, Texas, burned the United States flag to protest the policies of the Reagan administration.
 Johnson was arrested and convicted, but had his conviction overturned on appeal.
 The State of Texas then sought and obtained review by the Supreme Court.
 In Texas v.
 Johnson, a five-justice majority of the court held that Johnson’s act of flag burning was protected speech under the First Amendment to the United States Constitution.

 In 1978 Revolutionary Communist Youth Brigade published Minorities and whites, unite to smash the Bakke decision!
 In 1979 they protested nuclear weapons.

-In 1989 Antonin Scalia and four other justices ruled that a Revolutionary Communist Youth Brigade member's right to burn the US flag was a protected right.
+In 1989, Antonin Scalia and four other justices ruled that a Revolutionary Communist Youth Brigade member's right to burn the US flag was a protected right.
 In 1991 they protested American involvement in the Persian Gulf, and members were arrested.
 In 1992 they participated in agitation and organization efforts during the Rodney King protests and riots in Los Angeles.